 action that makes it unready, the scheduler will switch the locking thread out

 and allow other threads to execute.
 When the locking thread again

 becomes the current thread, its non-preemptible status is maintained.

-Locking out the scheduler is a more efficient way for a preemptible thread to inhibit preemption than changing its priority level to a negative value.
+Locking out the scheduler is a more efficient way for a preemptible thread to prevent preemption than changing its priority level to a negative value.